 What to do if you think your child has foetal alcohol syndrome

-Speak to your GP or health visitor if you have any concerns about your child's development or think they could have foetal alcohol syndrome.
+Speak to a GP or health visitor if you have any concerns about your child's development or think they could have foetal alcohol syndrome.

-If the condition isn't diagnosed early on and a child doesn't receive appropriate support, they're more likely to experience challenges associated with the condition.
+If the condition is not diagnosed early on and a child does not receive appropriate support, they're more likely to experience challenges associated with the condition.

 Your child may be referred to a specialist team for an assessment if there's a possibility they have the condition.